google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Tenergy Solis

-If you’re preparing a large feast, the Tenergy Solis comes with six separate probes that let you monitor each piece.
-You can keep track of up to 100 feet away via Bluetooth with an app available in the Apple or Google Play stores.
+If you’re preparing an enormous feast, the Tenergy Solis has six separate probes that let you monitor each piece.
+An app available in the Apple or Google Play stores lets you keep track of up to 100 feet away via Bluetooth.

 1. Backlit LCD screen